LopemigueISEP/lei-24-s2-1nb-g312/docs/sprintC/US027/Readme.md

-# US27 - List all green spaces managed by me
+# US027 - As a GSM, I need to list all green spaces managed by me.

 [Requirements Engineering](01.requirements-engineering/Readme.md)